ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

 a) |add| and |add_fc| operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- |add|: Sum between the data vectors for the correspondent entity id
+- |add|: Sum between the data vectors for the corresponding entity id.

 .. code-block:: python